 Big South Fork National River & Recreation Area has increased recreational access to trails and backcountry camping.
-Bandy Creek Stables and Camp Store are reopened and Charit Creek Lodge moved into its second phase of reopening on June 1, allowing overnight guests.
+Bandy Creek Stables and Camp Store are reopened and Charit Creek Lodge allows overnight guests.
 The Station Camp Campground is also open.
-Blue Heron Campground, Bear Creek Horse Camp and Alum Ford Campground are opening Thursday, June 11.
+Blue Heron Campground, Bear Creek Horse Camp and Alum Ford Campground are open.
 The National Park Service is working with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
 With public health in mind, visitor centers remain closed at this time.
 Read more.

 Great Smoky Mountains National Park began a phased reopening May 9.
 Many roads and trails reopened to the public.
 Cades Cove Campground, Sugarlands Visitor Center and Backcountry Information Office, Anthony Creek Horse Camp, Cades Cove Visitor Center, Cable Mill, Abrams Creek Road, Forge Creek Road, Rich Mountain Road, Clingmans Dome Visitor Center and Great Smoky Mountains Association Bookstores are now open as well.
 Park managers will continue to examine each facility function and service provided as well as with the NPS Office of Public Health using CDC guidance to ensure public and work spaces are safe and clean for all users.
 Read more.